C4RD Report - The FL Redevelopment Association Conference

 Southeast Overtown/Park West CRA, Miami

 The CRA provided land to the Urban Farming Institute, which brought in a community garden, and will add an apiary and aquaponic garden shortly.
 Their Music on Main event features music and food trucks.
 They emphasized that special events like this are a HUGE component in economic development.
-They were able to attract a Lucky’s Market (“Organic for the 99%”), again based on the Culinary Arts District identity.
+They were able to attract a Lucky’s Market (since remodeled as an Aldi's), again based on the Culinary Arts District identity.
 Like ours, their CRA Board is their City Commission. https://www.oaklandparkfl.gov/163/Community-Redevelopment-Agency-CRA

 In Pompano Beach, RMA is doing work in two CRAs; this in the initial stages.
 Ms. McCormick advocated, “Stress the human capital in your community, support existing small businesses and create an entrepreneurial environment.”
 You will have achieved that when the businessperson’s answer to “why here?” is “because it’s so easy”.
 She advised that you have to begin with the streetscape and with luring restaurants, because when you have done that, the retail will come.
 This is the community where they invested a lot of money in the Flame Fountain, to create a centerpiece to the streetscape.
 They also started a “Green Market” farmer’s market which will pay people for allowing someone to “farm” their yards by giving them a share of the profits from any produce grown there.
 She emphasized “growing the culinary scene” as central to any economic development plan. https://rma.us.com/project/city-of-pompano-beach/